 If you have developed Christian Educational Materials and would like to open source them here, please do so by submitting all components in a ZIPPED (compressed) file via the form on this page.
 Your submission will then be reviewed, and if accepted, we will happily publish it here to open source for all to freely use.

 Zipping a file on an Apple Computer can vary greatly.
-The best advice we can give would be to ask the Google how to zip/compress a file for your specific system.
+The best advice we can give would be to search Google for “how to zip/compress a file” for your specific system.

 FORDE’S RADICAL LUTHERANISM AND